Thermal and Proximity Sensing in Humanoid Robot Hand

 Client-Server Architecture for IoT Data Transmission over HTTP/HTTPS

 A client-server architecture for transmitting data packets over HTTP/HTTPS, designed for IoT applications.
-This setup is used for homegrown plant monitoring and vehicle tracking (vehicle status updated every 10 seconds), offering a cost-effective alternative to MQTT for lightweight, low-traffic communication needs.
+This setup is used for homegrown plant monitoring and vehicle status tracking, offering a cost-effective alternative to MQTT for lightweight, low-traffic communication needs.
 It’s ideal for simple IoT ecosystems where frequent or intensive data exchange isn't necessary.

 For more details on this project, visit https://github.com/neoviki/iot.data.exchange.over.https